ON THIS PAGE: You will learn about the different types of treatments doctors use for people with NPC. Use the menu to see other pages.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan, which usually combines different types of treatments.
 This is called a multidisciplinary team.
 The team may include:

-Medical oncologist: A doctor who treats cancer using chemotherapy or other medications.
+Medical oncologist, a doctor who treats cancer using systemic therapies such as chemotherapy and immunotherapy.

 Many cancers of the nasopharynx can be cured, especially if they are found early.
 Descriptions of the common types of treatments used for NPC are listed below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.